Margins and padding are essential elements of spacing when it comes to web design.

 Adjust breathing room around content

-We can use padding to easily adjust breathing room around content within an element, such as a button or information card.
+You can use padding to easily adjust breathing room around content within an element, such as a button or information card.
 Here’s an example using the Mariela Retail Website Template.
 This template comes with a beautiful intro section on the homepage that shows three “Intro Boxes.”

 The “Intro Boxes” contain an image and an “Intro Text Box.”
-We could add more white space — or in this case, more Medium Thistle Hue space — around the text by increasing the “Intro Text Box” padding.
+You could add more white space — or in this case, more Medium Thistle Hue space — around the text by increasing the “Intro Text Box” padding.
 Here’s what that looks like.

 As you can see, adding padding to different elements creates space directly around content inside of a box.